re-search/DocProduct/README.md

 ## How we built it

-Download trained models and embedding file [here](https://1drv.ms/f/s!An_n1-LB8-2dgfpUi3Yxq80FNWWP0g).

 As a group of friends with diverse backgrounds ranging from broke undergrads to data scientists to top-tier NLP researchers, we drew inspiration for our design from various different areas of machine learning.
-By combining the power of [attention transformer architectures](https://arxiv.org/abs/1706.03762), [latent vector search](https://github.com/facebookresearch/faiss), and [generative pre-training](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), we were able to come up with a novel solution to a difficult problem that at first seemed like a herculean task.
+By combining the power of [transformer architectures](https://arxiv.org/abs/1706.03762), [latent vector search](https://github.com/facebookresearch/faiss), [negative sampling](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), and [generative pre-training](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), we were able to come up with a novel solution to a difficult problem that at first seemed like a herculean task.

 <div style="text-align:center"><img src="https://i.imgur.com/wzWt039.png" /></div>

 - 700,000 medical questions and answers scraped from Reddit, HealthTap, WebMD, and several other sites
-- Fine-tuned TF 2.0 [Bidirectional Transformer](https://arxiv.org/abs/1810.04805) with [pre-trained BioBERT weights](https://arxiv.org/abs/1901.08746) for extracting representations from text
+- Fine-tuned TF 2.0 [BERT](https://arxiv.org/abs/1810.04805) with [pre-trained BioBERT weights](https://arxiv.org/abs/1901.08746) for extracting representations from text
-- Fine-tuned TF 2.0 [Generative Pre-training Transformer V2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) with OpenAI's GPT2-117M parameters for generating answers to new questions.
+- Fine-tuned TF 2.0 [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) with OpenAI's GPT-2-117M parameters for generating answers to new questions.
 - Network heads for mapping question and answer embeddings to metric space, made with a Keras.Model feedforward network
 - Over a terabyte of TFRECORDS, CSV, and CKPT data

+If you're interested in the whole story of how we built Doc Product and the details of our retrieval architecture, [take a look at our README](https://github.com/Santosh-Gupta/DocProduct)!

 ## The challenges we faced

-Our project was wrought with too many challenges to count, from having too much data to store on drive, to re-implementing the entirety of BERT in TensorFlow 2.0, to coordinating with teammates from across the planet, to waiting out astronomically long preprocessing and training times.
-However, what's important is that we faced those challenges as a team, and with each other's support and late-night pep talks over Google Hangouts, we rose to those challenges and overcame them together.
+Our project was wrought with too many challenges to count, from compressing astronomically large datasets, to re-implementing the entirety of BERT in TensorFlow 2.0, to running GPT-2 with 117 million parameters in Colaboratory, to rushing to get the last parts of our project ready with a few hours left until the submission deadline.
+Oddly enough, the biggest challenges were often when we had disagreements about the direction that the project should be headed.
+However, although we'd disagree about what the best course of action was, in the end we all had the same end goal of building something meaningful and potentially valuable for a lot of people.
+That being said, we would always eventually be able to sit down and come to an agreement and, with each other's support and late-night pep talks over Google Hangouts, rise to the challenges and overcome them together.

+## What's next

+Although Doc Product isn't ready for widespread commercial use, its surprisingly good performance shows that advancements in general language models like [BERT](https://arxiv.org/abs/1810.04805) with [pre-trained BioBERT weights](https://arxiv.org/abs/1901.08746) and [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) have made previously intractable problems like medical information processing accessible to deep NLP-based approaches.
+Thus, we hope that our work serves to inspire others to tackle these problems and explore the newly-open NLP frontier themselves.

+Nevertheless, we still plan to continue work on Doc Product, specifically expanding it to take advantage of the 345M, 762M, and 1.5B parameter versions of GPT-2 as OpenAI releases them as part of their [staged release program](https://openai.com/blog/better-language-models/#update).
+We also intend to continue training the model, since we still have quite a bit more data to go through.

 ## What it does